Nothing beats a fresh homemade flour tortilla.

 After mixing all your ingredients together, divide your dough into 10-12 pieces.
 Use your rolling pin to roll out each ball of dough as thin as you can get it.

-Watch for them to bubble.
+Watch for the flour tortillas to bubble.

 - 3 C flour